 Explore the benefits of being covered when self-employed

 If you’re self-employed you may be considering health insurance to give you peace of mind for your business.
 That’s why we’ve provided a helpful overview of health insurance when self-employed, including the benefits to your business should you fall ill.
+You can also find out more about leaving your company health insurance scheme here.

-Get a quote for Comprehensive health insurance or Treatment and care
+Get a quote for Comprehensive health insurance or Treatment and care.

-One of the main benefits of health insurance is the quick access to care, whether you need to see a specialist or require surgery.
+One of the main benefits of health insurance is the quick access to care, whether you need to see a specialist or require treatment.
 This is ideal if you want to get back to work as soon as possible.

 What are the benefits of having Bupa health insurance?